-When I studied at a junior middle school, my parents believed in the Lord and often told me some stories about the Lord.
-At that time, I thought God’s name was Jesus.
+When I studied at a junior middle school, my parents believed in the Lord and often told me some stories about the Lord Jesus.
+At that time, I thoughtwas Jesus.
 Afterward, when flipping through The Old and New Testament which was my father’s greatest treasure, I noticed that “Jehovah” was mentioned in many verses in the Old Testament.
 Curious, I asked my father, “Who is Jehovah?”
 Then he told me, “Jehovah is the heavenly Father.
 He is an omnipotent and omniscient God.”
 I continued, “Isn’t there only one God?
 How come He is called by Jesus and also is called by Jehovah?
 Why is He called by different names?
 Could it be that God is just like us human beings: we have first names at home, formal names at schools, and pen names when we are writers?”
 Smiling, my father answered, “When it comes to God’s name, it’s a mystery.
 There is no way for us humans to explain it properly unless God reveals it.”

-Later, persuaded by my parents, I often attended the church meetings and also read the.
+Later, persuaded by my parents, I often attended the church meetings and also read the Bible.
 In the Bible, I found several verses about God’s name.
 For example, Psalms 135:13 says, “Your name, O LORD, endures for ever; and your memorial, O LORD, throughout all generations.”
 Matthew 1:23 says, “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.”
 Luke 1:31-32 records, “And, behold, you shall conceive in your womb, and bring forth a son, and shall call his name JESUS.
 He shall be great, and shall be called the Son of the Highest: and the Lord God shall give to him the throne of his father David.”
 Seeing these verses, I considered: What is exactly the mystery of these names: Jehovah, Jesus, and Emmanuel?
 Since when has God had name?
 Why does one God have different names?
 In order to make clear these questions, I consulted the Bible, sought and discussed with others, but I didn’t find the answers, these questions being always mysteries in my heart.
 When attending the meetings, I listened to messages carefully to notice whether the preachers could explain the mystery about God’s name.
 Yet many years passed by.
 Though I had listened to numerous messages, no one talked about that.
-Gradually, I found the preachers fell into a conversational rut, with the result that I was incapable of enjoying the enlightenment from the .
+Gradually, I found the preachers fell into a conversational rut, with the result that I was incapable of enjoying the enlightenment from the Holy Spirit.
 So it became a misery for me to attend worship at the church with my mother every Sunday.

 Later, as a consequence of being occupied with the work, my attending meetings became less frequent, and I was less and less interested in belief in God.
 One day, my mother came to my home with a sister.
 When we spoke about belief in God, I asked the sister, “Do you know why God is called by Jesus, and also Jehovah?
 Why does God have different names?”
 Instead of replying to me immediately, she took out a book from her handbag and opened it.
 Then pointing at a few lines, she showed them to me, “You should know that God originally had no name.
 He only took on one, or two, or many names because He had work to do and had to manage mankind” (“The Vision of God’s Work (3)”).
 These words were like a flash of lightning.
 I thought: It turns out that God had no name originally.
 It was because He had work to do that He took on names.
 But, what’s the relationship between God’s work and His name?
 I must listen to the sister carefully.

-The sister seemed to read the notion in my face and said, “God’s identity is theand He originally had no name.
+The sister seemed to read the notion in my face and said, “God’s identity is the Creator and He originally had no name.
 When He created the heaven and the earth and all things in the beginning, He still had no name.
 Until when He sent Moses to lead the Israelites out of Egypt, He didn’t tell Moses the name Jehovah.
 As it says in Exodus 3:13, 15, ‘And Moses said to God, Behold, when I come to the children of Israel, and shall say to them, The God of your fathers has sent me to you; and they shall say to me, What is his name?
 What shall I say to them? … And God said moreover to Moses, Thus shall you say to the children of Israel, the LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is my name for ever, and this is my memorial to all generations.’
 In this way, the Israelites were able to call God’s name precisely when praying.
 And God made the laws and commandments through Moses to teach man how to live, how to worship Him, and so on.
 God launched the work of the Age of Law with the name of Jehovah.
 All those who prayed to the name of Jehovah God and obeyed the law and commandment promulgated by God could live with His blessing and grace.
 On the other hand, those who disobeyed the law would be burned by the heavenly fire, or stoned to death.
 And so, God led people to live with the laws.
 Thus, the name of Jehovah was the particular name of God in the Age of Law.
 It means ‘The God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
 It means the God who possesses great power and is full of wisdom.’

 By the end of the Age of Law, as people got increasingly sinful, there were not enough sacrifices to make atonement for them.
 If the situation had been developing, all we humans would have perished under the punishments of the laws and the wrath of God, because God is holy, and the filthy is not allowed to exist.
 Yet, we humans were created by God Himself and God’s intention was that we could live upon the earth happily.
 Hence, He incarnated Himself in the flesh, came to this world to do the work of saving man, and took on the name of Jesus.
-Thepreached everywhere, accomplished healings and cast out demons, supplied people with abundant grace to enjoy, and bestowed peace and joy unto them.
+The Lord Jesus preached everywhere, accomplished healings and cast out demons, supplied people with abundant grace to enjoy, and bestowed peace and joy unto them.
 If they sinned, their sins could be forgiven by praying to the Lord Jesus to ask for His mercy and forgiveness.
 At last, the Lord Jesus was nailed to the cross as the sin offering for us humans, so that we could continue in existence.
 In the name of Jesus, God ended the Age of Law and started the redemptive work in the Age of Grace, which means ‘the sin offering that is full of love, full of compassion, and redeems man.’”